freenas/freenas-docs/userguide/install.rst

 Setting a password is mandatory and the password cannot be blank.
-Since this password provides access to the administrative GUI, it should be hard to guess.
+Since this password provides access to the administrative GUI, it needs to be hard to guess.
 Enter the password, press the down arrow key, and confirm the password.
 Then press :kbd:`Enter` to continue with the installation.